Book Summary: Power Of Habit by Charles Duhigg

 “Champions don’t do extraordinary things.
 They do ordinary things, but they do them without thinking, too fast for the other team to react.
 They follow the habits they’ve learned.”

-Charles Duhigg is famous for the habit loop.
+The Power of Habit by Charles Duhigg is famous for the habit loop.
 It provides a simple explanation of how habits happen.
-The book also shares the idea of keystone habits.
+The Power of Habit book also shares the idea of keystone habits.
 By understanding keystones habits I've been able to change my life.

 Three keystone habits I've developed are: